emberjs/rfcs/text/0000-basic-template-helpers.md

 The process consists on deciding what helpers from `ember-truth-helpers` we consider the most important and move them into Ember.js itself or even the Glimmer VM, in a fully backwards compatible way.

-I propose to move to core at least:
+I propose to add to core at least:

 - `eq`
 - `not`